MarioStanke/ddpg/mr/README_MR.md

 - Download DDPG_Bipedal.py or clone this repository,
 - Open terminal and change current directory to where DDPG_Bipedal.py is,
 - Run 'python ```DDPG_Bipedal.py --help```,
-- Set arguments according to help description.
+- Run with arguments according to help description.

 ## Output management